henrihapponen/oura-ring-wrapper/README.md

-# Oura-Ring-API-Tools
+# Oura-Ring-API-Wrapper

 This script is an attempt to provide some useful tools to help working with the Oura Ring API.

-The API documentation on Oura's website provides very little guidance, with some sections lacking all documentation, which is why I created this project.
+The API documentation on Oura's website provides very little guidance, with some sections lacking documentation completely, which is why I created this project.
 I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the Oura app or website.

 ## Requirements